Order LOPHIIFORMES (part 1): Families LOPHIIDAE, ANTENNARIIDAE, TETRABRACHIIDAE, LOPHICHTHYIDAE, BRACHIONICHTHYIDAE, CHAUNACIDAE and OGCOCEPHALIDAE

 Kuiterichthys pietschi Arnold 2013 in honor of Theodore W. Pietsch (b.
 1945), University of Washington (Seattle, USA), for his many contributions to the evolutionary biology of lophiiform fishes, and for his dedication to guiding and inspiring future generations of ichthyologists

-Lophiocharon Whitley 1933 etymology not explained, presumably Lophius, type genus of order, perhaps used here as a general word for anglerfish, and Charon, the ferryman who carried the souls of the dead over the river Styx (if so, allusion not evident)
+Lophiocharon Whitley 1933 etymology not explained, presumably Lophius, type genus of order, perhaps used here as a general word for anglerfish, and Charon, the ferryman who carried the souls of the dead over the river Styx, often depicted in literature as a dour or gloomy old man, perhaps a nod to the unfriendly appearance of L. broomensis (=trisignatus)

 Lophiocharon hutchinsi Pietsch 2004 in honor of Barry Hutchins (b.
 1946), Curator of Fishes, Western Australian Museum (Perth), for providing most of the material on which this species is based, and for his many contributions to Australian ichthyology